ngreifer/lmw/README.md

-yielding exact mean balance between treatment groups, they may not yield balance between the treatment groups and the target population corresponding to the desired estimand; in addition, the negative weights they produce indicate extrapolation beyond the support of the covariate.
-`lmw` provides tools to compute the implied weights and perform diagnostics to assess balance, extrapolation, influence, and distributional properties of the weights.
+yielding exact mean balance between treatment groups, they may not yield balance between the treatment groups and the target population corresponding to the desired estimand; in addition, the negative weights they produce indicate extrapolation beyond the support of the covariates. `lmw` provides tools to compute the implied weights and perform diagnostics to assess balance, extrapolation, influence, and distributional properties of the weights.
 In addition, `lmw` provides tools to estimate average treatment effects from the specified models that correspond to selected target populations.